 *This post contains affiliate links, see my disclosure policy for more information.*

 Watching a plant grow from the seed you planted is quite the experience.
-And if you can start some seeds in a clear container you can teach your kids all about root systems and sun light, all those science things.
+And if you can start some seeds in a clear container you can teach your kids all about root systems and sunlight, all those science things.

-Your children can be reading to find which vegetables are the best for your growing zone and what type variety fits best for your area.
-Then there is the reading about how to plant them: germination, planting and spacing, harvesting, etc. Let them do some research on the plants they want to grow.
+Children can read books and seed packages to find the vegetables that are the best for your growing zone and what type of variety fits best for your area.
+Then there is the reading about how to plant them: germination, planting, spacing, harvesting, etc.

 Math